lostsource/walt/README.md

-Walt is a simple [node.js](http://nodejs.org/) based build tool for static web apps, Google Chrome extensions etc. It parses a directory structure, runs checks and compilations/minifications on JavaScript and CSS files and finally creates a packaged version of the web app in an output directory while the source contents stays untouched.
+Walt is a simple [node.js](http://nodejs.org/) based build tool for static web apps, Google Chrome extensions etc. It parses a directory structure, runs checks and compilations/minifications on JavaScript, CSS and HTML files and finally creates a packaged version of the web app in an output directory while the source contents stays untouched.

+Walt is configurable and extensible through plugins.

 ![Walt in action](http://svenjacobs.github.com/walt/walt.png "Walt in action")